dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 We say that an element *can be a set* if it has a set element type.
 Likewise, an element *can be a map* if it has a key and value type.
 We say that an element *must be a set* if it can be a set and has and no key type or value type.
-We say that an element *must be a map* if can be a map but has no set element type.
+We say that an element *must be a map* if can be a map and has no set element type.

 To infer the type of `element`: